DATAMATH CALCULATOR MUSEUM

 Microcontoller: The microcontroller is derived from the TMS1000 series and adopted to control both the keyboard, the display and to feed the speech synthesizer.
 This Speak & Spell uses a TMC0271 which interprets as TMC0270, ROM-Code 1.

-Speech ROM: Speech data is stored in a 128k ROM chip with the designation TMC 0350.
-This Speak & Spell uses a CD62175 which is actually a double VSM (Voice Speech Memory) with 256k capacity.
+Speech ROM: Speech data is stored in a 128k ROM chip with the designation TMC0350.
+This Speak & Spell uses a CD2350 which is actually an identical VSM (Voice Speech Memory) from a more recent manufacturing process.

 In 1988 we knew a total of 10 different plug-in modules for